codyhoag/liferay-portal/modules/sdk/gradle-plugins-target-platform/README.markdown

 Name | Description
 ---- | -----------
-`targetPlatformBOMs` | Configures all the BOMs to import as managed dependencies.
+`targetPlatformBoms` | Configures all the BOMs to import as managed dependencies.
 `targetPlatformBundles` | Configures all the bundles in addition to the distro to resolve against.
 `targetPlatformDistro` | Configures the distro JAR file to use as base for resolving against.
 `targetPlatformRequirements` | Configures the list of JAR files to use as run requirements for resolving.